 One man started collecting change at a carwash, and finding it lucrative, he kept track.
 After one year—from that carwash alone—the New York man found over $1000.

 Is it any wonder why precious metal can be found in sludge?
 Millions of pedestrians walk billions of times over pathways, sidewalks, and streets.
 How many have unknown holes in their pockets?
 How many necklaces accidentally break and fall due to fiddling fingers?
 What about bracelets or necklaces that are ripped off with a gold link or chain falling to the ground?
 Broken earrings are another commonly lost jewelry item.
 And with all of the manufacturing going on, we know there is a lot of silver, platinum, and gold to be stumbled upon.

 Waste Not Want Not

-When biosolids are separated from effluent and dried it becomes sludge.
-In some countries, the sewer sludge is gathered and sifted to extract precious metal.
+When biosolids are separated from effluent and dried, it becomes sludge.
+In some countries, the sewer sludge is gathered and sifted to extract precious metals.
 This can be especially profitable in third world nations.

 Pig in a Poke

 One's perception of what is hideously disgusting can change.

 Street gutters can be extremely odious with their gummy black coats.
 Yet, in the very same gutters, there is a good chance of finding valuable metal.
 Vanadium and platinum can be found in these street-side troughs.
 These metals are discharged in small amounts by automobiles all day long.

 Vanadium, a steel hardener, is being discharged by machines used for crushing, grinding, and cutting.
 Folks working in the industry use vanadium tools, and those tools are being sanded, chipped, and dropped daily.
 At shift's end, the bits left behind are washed down the drain by clean up crews.